tcampbe/NG421_Checkpoint_1/README.md

 1. Make a decision: should there be a save button and the description is only updated when the save button is clicked.

 ### Material Table
-Some users don't want to look the lanes.
-They just want to look through all the data in one place and sort and filter it.
+Some users don't want to look at the lanes.
+They want to look through all the data in one place and sort and filter it.
 This calls for a table.

 1. Add Material to the project and set it up in the code.
 1. Add a component `TodoTable` that uses Material to show all the todos in table format with filtering and sort.